erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 (only between sending and receiving institution).

 **WRTODO:** It needs to be decided if we indeed may require this of students.
+Perhaps the coordinators should decide which ToR items should be exportable?

 ToRs can be exchanged *both ways* in EWP: